JohnMikhailov/low_poly_genetic/README.md

 As you can see some areas of output image is not covered by polygons: there is just more points than in other places on image.
 You cannot see expicit polygons because of high density of points in those areas and in those areas appears a lot of small polygons - this leads to maximum approximation to original image at those areas.

-As i already said - project is not work as well.
+As i already said - project is not work so well.
-I made it becasue i wanted to see how genetic algorithm works with images.
+I made this project becasue i wanted to see how genetic algorithm works with images.